Scarface (rapper): Career

-It was around this time that Scarface also returned to the studio with the Geto Boys for what turned out to be their final album as a trio, The Foundation.
-Further, he was featured on The Biggie Duets alongside Big Gee and Akon, and he guested on Ray Cash's debut single "Bumpin' My Music".
+It was around this time that Scarface also returned to the studio with the Geto Boys for what turned out to be their final album as a trio, The Foundation (2005).
+Further, he was featured on Duets: The Final Chapter, a posthumous album by the Notorious B.I.G..
+Scarface also made guest appearances on a variety of other tracks throughout the 2000s, including on albums by Beanie Sigel, Freeway, and Tech N9ne.

-In addition to his career as a rapper, Scarface was the coordinator and president of Def Jam South from 2000 to 2005, where he fostered the career of the rapper Ludacris, a transplant from Chicago to Atlanta.
+In addition to his career as a rapper, Scarface was the coordinator and president of Def Jam South from 2000 to 2005, where he fostered the career of the rapper Ludacris.
+He also produced three tracks for the UGK album Underground Kingz.